 Take 2 of the biggest legends in the business, and let them loose at the 25th WrestleMania.
 This match was the longest on the card, lasting over 30 minutes, but no one even realized it.
 It had everything, drama, psychology, great ring work, and unrivaled star power.
 From the moment it started, The Phenom and Mr. WrestleMania had the crowd on the edge of their seats.
 Named match of the year in 2009, Triple H has often lamented that both he and John Cena had to watch from backstage and wonder how either man could top this one, simple, they couldn’t.
 I think it’s the best WrestleMania match to date, and without a doubt, it’s the strongest match without a Title or stipulation involved, a true classic.

 Honorable Mention: Hulk Hogan vs. Andre the Giant – WWF Championship – WM 3

 Not a spectacular match by any means, but you cannot deny its importance.
 The anticipation of Hogan vs. Andre floored the Pontiac Silverdome with over 90,000 fans and in my opinion, confirmed pay-per-view as a real thing.
 Hogan became an international celebrity as Andre passed the torch of the business to Hulkamania when he did what no one thought possible, bodyslamming the Giant; One of the most enduring moments in wrestling history.

 Whether you agree on my list or not, I hope you will agree these are some true classics, and man does Shawn Michaels appear on this list a lot.
-Well they don’t call him “Mr. WrestleMania” for nothing.
+Well, they don’t call him “Mr. WrestleMania” for nothing.
 In fact, he has 2-3 other matches that warrant consideration here.
-But I thought about this pretty hard, and I am pretty happy with the list, hopefully you are as well, keep your shoulders of the mat.
+But I thought about this pretty hard, and I am pretty happy with the list, hopefully, you are as well, keep your shoulders off the mat.